The year is 1842…

 In five years, Alexander Graham Bell and Thomas Edison will be born.
 John Tyler, our tenth president, will sign a treaty with Great Britain creating the Canadian border as we know it today.
 There are 26 states that make up the United States of America.
 Abraham Lincoln is practicing law in Springfield, Illinois.
 William B. Morse enters the lumber business in Rochester, New York.

-For a century and a half, thousands or loyal Morse customers and generations of dedicated Morse employees have shared in the building of this community.
+For a century and a half, thousands of loyal Morse customers and generations of dedicated Morse employees have shared in the building of this community.
 We are proud of our past and enthusiastic about our future.
-Historically, Morse & Sons, Otis Lumber and Morse Sash and Door have led the way with innovations in the wood products industry.
+Historically, Morse Lumber, Otis Lumber and Morse Sash & Door have led the way with innovations in the wood products industry.

 As the consumers needs and desires change, so must the building industry change to meet those challenges.
 As successful suppliers we must be ready to provide state of the art products and services to help our customers meet the demands of the market.

 Our commitment to providing up-to-date, modern products and support combined with that time tested ability to serve the building industry is our heritage and make the Wm.
 B Morse Lumber Co. a valuable partner for the future.